petercorke/ansitable/README.md

  7 | table.print()

 ```
-Line 3 construct an `ANSITable` object and the arguments are a sequence of
+Line 3 constructs an `ANSITable` object and the arguments are a sequence of
 column names followed by `ANSITable` keyword arguments - there are none in this first example.
-Since there are three column objects this this will be a 3-column table.
+Since there are three column names this this will be
+a 3-column table.
 Lines 4-6 add rows, 3 data values for each row.

 Line 7 prints the table and yields a tabular display
 with column widths automatically chosen, and headings and column
-data all left-justified (default)
+data all right-justified (default)

 ```
          col1  column 2 has a big header  column 3